Actions

 Invite to Book Meeting#

-Shows a booking card with a URL to your calendar or scheduling tool.
+Shows a card with a booking URL.

 Fields: